-We start with the basic model, wherein the willingness to pay in the two groups does not overlap and where individual's reservation utility is exogenously given.
+We start by presenting some examples of SNLP schemes in various sectors (Section 2).
+Then we develop the basic model, wherein the willingness to pay in the two groups does not overlap and where the reservation utility is exogenous and the same for all individuals.
 This is the simplest setting and yields the most clear-cut results.
-We then consider two extensions.
-In the first, we consider the case of overlapping groups (Subsection 6.1).
-In the second, we assume that a simple linear tariff (the stamp price) is available to all customers and determines their reservation utility levels (Subsection 6.2).
+We then study two extensions.
+In the first, we consider the case of overlapping groups (Subsection 1).
+In the second, we assume that a simple linear tariff (the stamp price) is available to all customers and determines their reservation utility levels (Subsection 2).
 We study how this specific feature of the postal sector affects our results.
-Finally we provide some illustrative numerical examples in Section 7.
+Finally we provide some illustrative numerical examples in Section 8.